 If the DAPS Request Information IE is included for a DRB in the Source NG-RAN Node to Target NG-RAN Node Transparent Container IE within the HANDOVER REQUEST message, the target NG-RAN node shall consider that the request concerns a DAPS Handover for that DRB, as described in in TS 38.300 [8].
 The target NG-RAN node shall include the DAPS Response information List IE in the Target NG-RAN Node to Source NG-RAN Node Transparent Container IE within the HANDOVER REQUEST ACKNOWLEDGE message, containing the DAPS Response Information IE for each DRB requested to be configured with DAPS Handover.

-If the Extended Connected Time IE is included in the HANDOVER REQUEST message, the NG-RAN node shall, if supported, use it as described in TS 23.501 [9].Interactions with RRC Inactive Transition Report procedure:
+If the Extended Connected Time IE is included in the HANDOVER REQUEST message, the NG-RAN node shall, if supported, use it as described in TS 23.501 [9].If the HANDOVER REQUEST message contains the MBS Session Associated Information List IE in an PDU Session Resource Setup Request Transfer IE the NG-RAN node shall use it as specified in TS 23.247 [xx] and TS 38.300 [9].

+If the MBS Session Information Source to Target List IE is contained in the Source NG-RAN Node to Target NG-RAN Node Transparent Container IE within the HANDOVER REQUEST message, the target NG-RAN node shall, if supported, assume that the indicated multicast MBS Sessions are activated and establish MBS session resources as specified in TS 23.247 [xx] and TS 38.300 [9], if applicable.

+If the MBS Area Session ID IE is included in the MBS Session Information Source to Target List IE in the Source NG-RAN Node to Target NG-RAN Node Transparent Container IE within the HANDOVER REQUEST message, the target NG-RAN shall use this information as indication from which MBS Area Session ID the UE is handed over.

+If the MBS Service Area IE is included in the MBS Session Information Source to Target List IE in the Source NG-RAN Node to Target NG-RAN Node Transparent Container IE within the HANDOVER REQUEST message, the target NG-RAN shall use this information to setup respective MBS Session Resources.

+Interactions with RRC Inactive Transition Report procedure:

 If the RRC Inactive Transition Report Request IE is included in the HANDOVER REQUEST message and set to "subsequent state transition report", the NG-RAN node shall, if supported, send the RRC INACTIVE TRANSITION REPORT message to the AMF to report the RRC state of the UE when the UE enters or leaves RRC_INACTIVE state.